u-yas/spin/docs/content/sips/000-sqlite.md

 - SDK implementations for various programming languages
 - A default local sqlite store (note: Spin already uses sqlite for the KV implementation so this should be trivial)
 - Potentially runtime configuration for configuring how sqlite is provisioned.
+- Potentially a mechansim for handling database migrations

 ### Interface (`.wit`)